 - Latest computerised payslip

-Existing Standard Chartered credit cardholders have it easy.
-No documents will be required for you to open the Bonus$aver account, unless there has been a recent change to your income, where you will have to submit your updated documents for review.
+Existing users of Standard Chartered credit cards have it easy.
+No documents will be required for you to open the Bonus$aver Account, unless there has been a recent change to your income, where you will have to submit your updated documents for review.

 Read these next:

 Standard Chartered Unlimited Card Review: Fuss-Free Cashback Card